chadwhitacre/openpath/2024/cra/index.md

 I took AP Computer Science in 1994, in a small lab with a dozen Macintoshes.
-For homework, we wrote out top-down designs and Pascal snippets, on paper.
+For homework, we wrote out top-down designs and Pascal snippets on paper.
 Some we typed in the next day.

 My mom, a math teacher in a different district, drove me to CompUSA at Parkway Center Mall and plunked $124.99 plus tax for a shrink-wrapped box with Borland